Santhoshkumard11/whatsapp-message-bot/README.md

 # Disclaimer
-This code is created only for test purpose and I am not responsible for any misuse of the code.
+This code is created only for educational purpose and I am not responsible for any misuse of the code.

 Connect with me - <br>
 🎯🎯